mlochbaum/BQN/doc/lexical.md

 Above, the scope of the first `a` is the entire program, while the scope of the second `a` is limited to the body of `F`.
 So one form of context is that a name might mean different things depending on which block contains it.
 But even the exact same instance of a name in the source code might mean multiple things!
 A second kind of context is which evaluation of a block uses the name.

 Without this ability BQN would be pretty limited: for example, an [object](oop.md)'s fields are variables.
 If the variable value didn't depend on what object contained it, there could effectively only be one instance of each object!
-While it's needed all the time, the most direct way to demonstrate one name meaning multiple things is with recursion.
+It's not the most common use case, but recursion is the most direct way to demonstrate a name meaning multiple things at once.
 The (fragile) function below labels each element in a nested list structure with its index in the list containing it.

         Label ← { i←↕≠𝕩 ⋄ i ≍ 𝕊⍟=¨ 𝕩 }